KROT47/ultimate-extend/readme.md

 var config = Extend.config({
     // if true: deeper objects will be extended too
     deep: true,

+    // if true: allows to extend object with itself
+    extendSelf: false,

     // by default returns property from object to extend from by name
     // you can set some special conditions